stefangabos/world_countries/README.md

 > The helper function assumes that the JSON with the countries data is associated with a variable named `countries` which is in the same scope as the function

+> The helper function is to be used with the *non-combined* data sets.<br>For the *combined* data sets you can write the function yourself.

 ```js
 //  returns an object with the sought country's data if the search yields a result